 - Facilitate a diverse and open environment that promotes reconciliation, goodwill, mutual understanding and an open mind.

 In its short lifetime the Club grew in size and reputation, was very active and achieved many things.
 In particular, The Rotaract Club of Belfast hosted the District 1160 Rotaract Council Meeting in Belfast on Sunday 2nd March 2009.
 To be allowed to host a District meeting so early in the Club's life is a huge tribute to the Club and the recognition it had already received within District 1160.
-They also received a Rotary International Presidential Citation (2009), the Rotary Club of Belfast's Service Award The John Savage Trophy (2010) and have undertaken many fundraising efforts, some are detailed below.
+They also received a Rotary International Presidential Citation (2009), the Rotary Club of Belfast's Service Award the John Savage Trophy (2010) and undertook many fundraising efforts, some are detailed below.